Gabrielaholzel/Data-Engineering-with-AWS/Using-Spark-in-AWS/README.md

  ```

 **If all the csv files underneath  `my_bucket`, which are  `test.csv`,  `test2.csv`,  `test3.csv`, and  `file.csv`  have the same schema, the DataFrame will be generated without error, but if there are conflicts in schema between files, then the DataFrame will not be generated.**

+## Differences between HDFS and AWS S3

+### Differences between HDFS and AWS S3

+Since Spark does not have its own distributed storage system, it leverages HDFS or AWS S3, or any other distributed storage.
+Primarily in this course, we will be using AWS S3, but let’s review the advantages of using HDFS over AWS S3.

+-   **AWS S3**  is an  **object storage system**  that stores the data using key value pairs, and  **HDFS**  is an  **actual distributed file system**  that guarantees fault tolerance.
+HDFS achieves fault tolerance by duplicating the same files at 3 different nodes across the cluster by default (it can be configured to reduce or increase this duplication).
+-   HDFS has traditionally been installed in on-premise systems which had engineers on-site to maintain and troubleshoot the Hadoop Ecosystem,  **costing more than storing data in the cloud**.
+Due to the flexibility of location and reduced cost of maintenance, cloud solutions have been more popular.
+With the extensive services AWS provides, S3 has been a more popular choice than HDFS.
+-   Since  **AWS S3 is a binary object store**, it can  **store all kinds of formats**, even images and videos.
+HDFS strictly requires a file format - the popular choices are  **avro**  and  **parquet**, which have relatively high compression rates making it useful for storing large datasets.